diskuv/dkml-workflows-prerelease/README.md

 To get the Redistributable Packages onto your end-user's machine, do one of the following:

-1. Ask your end-user to download from one of the links on (Microsoft Visual C++ Redistributable latest supported downloads)[https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist].
+1. Ask your end-user to download from one of the links on [Microsoft Visual C++ Redistributable latest supported downloads](https://docs.microsoft.com/en-US/cpp/windows/latest-supported-vc-redist).
 The end-user will need Administrator privileges.
 2. Bundle your executable inside a standard Windows installer (NSIS, Wix, etc.).
 You can see NSIS instructions below.
 The end-user will need Administrator privileges.
 3. Ask your user to download `vcruntime140.dll` and place it in the same directory as your executable.
 This is not recommended because Windows Update